levchak0910/vkcn-eslint-plugin/docs/rules/no-convention-violation.md

 Prefix overwrite all element class selectors per file

-Should be declared by pattern `vkcn-prefix <any-appropriate-name>`.
+Should be declared by pattern `@vkcn/prefix <any-appropriate-name>`.
 Recommended to place at the begging of the style tag

 non kebab case prefix will be _ignored_ and fallback to default naming